peterfennell/SIS-simulations/README.txt

 *********************************
-*  EDITING SOURCE CODE		*
+ v)  EDITING SOURCE CODE	*
 *********************************

-The source code files "main.cpp", "main.h", "GA.h", "AS.h" and "S.h" are located in the directory "source_code/".
+The source code files "main.cpp", "main.h", "GA.h", "AS.h" and "S.h" are located in the directory "src/".
 They can be edited to suit the preferences of users.
-After the source code files have been edited, the executable "sim" can be compiled by executing the following command two commands in the original directory:
+After the source code files have been edited, the executable "sim" can be compiled as described in section ii) compiling

-g++ -c source_code/main.cpp
-g++ -o sim source_code/main.o